 The lasers that work are very powerful and potentially dangerous.
-Use the wrong settings for your skin and hair colour and horrific burns can be caused.
+Using the wrong settings for your skin and hair colour could cause a burn.
 The laser operators skill is a key part in preventing damage to your skin.

 Fact #6 It’s not cheap or quick

 Everything from the cost of the best machines to the red tape that allows you to provide treatments is expensive.
 This means treatments are not cheap.
 To help we offer package deals and the cost can be spread over the 8 – 10 months the treatment plan normally takes to complete.